Living in a Dream (album): Contents

-The first disk contains the all of the March 26, show minus "Spanish Moon."
-The second disk contains a studio recording of the Sexton's penned “Crave And Wonder,” the Bramhall penned R&B influenced “What I’m Looking For,” and a bluesy rendition of Paul McCartney’s 1971 Lennon putdown song “Too Many People.”
+The first disk contains all of the March 26 show minus "Spanish Moon."
+The second disk contains a studio recording of the Sexton's penned "Crave And Wonder," the Bramhall penned R&B influenced "What I’m Looking For," and a bluesy rendition of Paul McCartney's 1971 Lennon putdown song "Too Many People."

 The DVD presents the video footage for all the songs on the main CD.
-Because the concert was performed at an outdoor amphitheater and there was some intermittent rain on the night of the recording the footage is somewhat incomplete--but the gaps were filled with some road scenes, shots from other Arc Angels concerts from around the same time, and a few random shots.
-The DVD also contains a documentary and a tribute to Clifford Antone--the late, great blues club owner who nurtured the Austin Blues Music Scene into the mammoth it is today.
+Because the concert was performed at an outdoor amphitheater and there was some intermittent rain on the night of the recording the footage is somewhat incomplete—but the gaps were filled with some road scenes, shots from other Arc Angels concerts from around the same time, and a few random shots.
+The DVD also contains a documentary and a tribute to Clifford Antone—the late, great blues club owner who nurtured the Austin Blues Music Scene into the mammoth it is today.
 The documentary is essentially the band speaking directly to the camera about their views on the debut album and its subsequent tour.
-The Antone Tribute continues in the same vein-- with the group members offering their thoughts on the importance of Antone to their careers and Blues as a whole.
+The Antone Tribute continues in the same vein—with the group members offering their thoughts on the importance of Antone to their careers and Blues as a whole.